 You can read all the messages you get on the Fit2 but you can't actually type anything back.
 However, there's a list of pre-set messages Samsung provides - and you can add your own to the list as well.

 To do so, you'll need your Android phone again.
 Open up 'Settings' and then 'Quick Messages.'
 From here, you can add or delete from two lists: quick responses and call-reject messages.
 Press edit or the plus symbol for your own list of customized messages.

 Customize your fitness profile on S Health

-Together is a new feature on S Health that's made its way onto the Gear Fit2.
+Together is a feature recently added to S Health that's made its way onto the Gear Fit2.
 With it, you can complete step challenges against friends.
 There are also leaderboards you can check to make sure you stay on top.

 How to tag heart rate

 You can turn on continuous heart rate tracking for a complete look of your heart on a 24-hour basis (with some caveats also previously stated) or you can manually take your heart rate.

 For tracked workouts, heart rate monitoring kicks in immediately.
 Whichever way you want to do it, you can also tag heart rate each time you use it.
 That way you can keep track of what's what in your 24-hour log.
 There aren't a lot of options to choose from - in fact there should be an option to voice-input your own tag, but for now there's a preset list of choices.